Tackling climate change

 Use of sold products

 The largest contributor to our Scope 3 emissions is from the use of the vehicles we sell (Category 11: Use of sold products).
-As our transition to electrification kicks in we expect our Category 11 emissions to decrease.
+Our transition towards electrification is impacted by a number of key external factors including government policy, customer demand and the role out of EV infrastructure.
+As we transition to electrification we expect our Category 11 emissions to decrease at the pace needed to meet our long-term target.

 Purchased goods and services and Capital goods